 Your app will offer something your target audience needs.
 But if the design is displeasing and the interface layout is inconvenient, what’s the point?
 A lousy UI would destroy the impact of a good UX.

-When it comes to designing a compelling digital product, you need both.
-UX and UI complement each other.
+When it comes to designing a compelling digital product, you need both. user experience and user interface complement each other.

 Read Also: How to Increase Organic Traffic